Archives

 Online Catalogues

 We are currently working on a long-term project to deliver a new online catalogue of our archives.
-Until this becomes publicly available, listings up to 2002 can be researched via the National Archives and a summary of our holdings can be found on AIM25.
+Until this becomes publicly available, listings up to 2002 can be researched via the National Archives.
 Members can see a list of more recent accessions within the annual report of the spring edition of the Journal.
 Or please contact the Archivist (details below) for more information.

 The HAC’s collection of early printed books and pamphlets on military subjects covering the period 1616-1800 are also held in our archives.
 Most of this early printed material is included in the British Library’s English Short Title (ESTC).